 - Place the sugar in a medium sized heavy bottom saucepan.
 Place the cream and the ground sage in a small pan, and whisk together well.
 Heat until warmed, then keep on a very low heat until needed.
 Heat the sugar on medium, stirring constantly.
 The sugar will start to form clumps, then begin to melt.
 Cook until is it amber in colour, then remove from the heat and immediately add all of the butter.
 Be careful as the caramel will bubble rapidly.
 Once the butter is incorporated, add the cream and stir well.
 Stir in the salt, and pour into a glass jar.
 Allow to cool completely.

 PIE ASSEMBLY AND FILLING

-In a large bowl, toss together the apple and lemon juice.
+- In a large bowl, toss together the apple and lemon juice.
 Leave to sit for 5 minutes, then drain any excess liquid.
 Add the flour and the sugar, and toss well to combine.
 Transfer the filling to the lined pie dish, packing the slices of apple in tightly, and mounding in the middle.
-Pour over most of the miso caramel, reserving about 1/4 cup for serving.
+Pour over most of the sage caramel, reserving about ¼ cup for serving.

 - Arrange the strips of pie dough on the top of the pie, weaving into your desired lattice.
 If you are adding stamps, trim any overlapping pie dough and lattice strips so that they are flush with the edge of the pie dish, then glue on the stamps with a little egg wash.
 If you are crimping, trim the crust with a little overhang and then crimp as desired.